 Who Am I?

 I was a Republican my entire life – until the Bush years.
-I’d been a member of the Young Republicans, College Republicans etc. I’d even worked on Reagan’s National Campaign, and Transition teams; but somewhere along the line – George W. Bush and Dick Cheney – the Republican Party changed from what I’d grown up in, and I suppose I’d changed as well; in a very real sense, grown up.
+I’d been a member of the Young Republicans, College Republicans, etc. I’d even worked on Reagan’s National Campaign and Transition teams; but somewhere along the line – George W. Bush, Dick Cheney, and Donald Trump – the Republican Party changed from what I’d grown up in, and I suppose I’d changed as well; in a genuine sense, grown up.
 This blog is an extension of who I am, politically speaking.
 Politically, as Ronald Reagan described himself, I’m an FDR Democrat.

-I’m a member of the Church of Jesus Christ of Latter-day Saints and I’m sure some will say how can I be a member of the Church of Jesus Christ of Latter-day Saints and a Democrat?
-To that question I answer, as did the Majority Leader of the United States Senate Harry Reid, “I am a Democrat because I am a Mormon, not in spite of it.”
+I’m a member of the Church of Jesus Christ of Latter-day Saints, and I’m sure some will say, how can I be a member of the Church of Jesus Christ of Latter-day Saints and a Democrat?
+I answer that question, as did the former Majority Leader of the United States Senate, the late Harry Reid, “I am a Democrat because I am a Mormon, not in spite of it.”

-I’ve spent 27 years defending the United States, and upholding my oath to preserve and protect, as a member of the United States Army, both as an enlisted soldier and as an officer, having served in the Active Army, the Army Reserves and the National Guard.
-I’ve served in diverse places and in diverse positions; I’ve served with some idiots, but mostly it’s been my great pleasure – and blessing – to serve with some of the best men and women I know; I’m thankful for both the experience and the opportunity to serve my beloved country.
+I spent 27 years serving the United States and upholding my oath to preserve and protect the Constitution as a member of the United States Army, both as an enlisted soldier and as an officer, having served in the Active Army, the Army Reserves, and the National Guard.
+When I joined the Army, my Dad said, “Butch, you’re going to think the Army has the corner on idiots.
+But, you’ll find there are idiots everywhere.”
+I’ve served in diverse places and in various positions; I’ve served with some idiots, but mostly it’s been my great pleasure – and blessing – to serve with some of the best men and women I know; I’m thankful for both the experience and the opportunity to serve my country.

-I’ve worked as both a broadcast and print journalist, and I’ve spent 24 years as a high school teacher teaching Aviation History, Civics, U.S. History, World History, Government, Economics, Journalism, Health, American Literature, British Literature and World Literature.
-I’ve fought many battles against administrators – and fellow teachers – who were clueless and who didn’t seem to care much about educating the students.
-I’ve coached both football and girl’s softball and once filed a suit – and won – against a school district which thought Title IX was more of a guideline than a law (they were found to have violated the law on some 24 counts).
-I also once filed – and won – a USERA complaint against a rather obtuse high school principal who fired me because of my service in the Army – the US Department of Labor found the individual had not just violated, but “willfully” violated USERA.
-More recently I filed a Title IX complaint against a school where a Principal allowed 7th grade girls to be sexually harassed by an eighth grade boy, and OCR found she was an idiot and discovered multiple additional Title IX violations.
-I am a peaceful person, but I will stand up and fight for things I believe in, or against bullies.
-A dear friend once compared me to Don Quixote with a little Ulysses thrown in.
+I’ve worked as both a broadcast and print journalist and spent 20 years as a middle and high school teacher teaching Aviation History, Civics, U.S. History, World History, Government, Economics, Journalism, Health, American Literature, British Literature, and World Literature.
+I’ve coached both football and girl’s softball.
+I’ve fought many battles against administrators and fellow teachers who were clueless and didn’t seem to care much about the students.
+I’ve filed Title IX suits – and won – against a school district that thought Title IX was more of a guideline than a law (they were found to have violated the law on some 24 counts) and another which thought it was OK to victim shame mid-school girls who had been sexually harassed.
+I also once filed – and won – a USERA complaint against a rather obtuse high school principal who fired me because of my service in the Army – the US Department of Labor found the individual had not just violated but “willfully” violated USERA.
+I am generally peaceful, but I will stand up and fight for things I believe in or against bullies.
+A friend once compared me to Don Quixote with a little Ulysses threw in.
 I always liked that description.

-I’m a card-carrying member of the ACLU, NAACP and the American Legion; I’ve stood for civil rights on many occasions; to me discrimination is wrong – period.
+I’m a card-carrying member of the ACLU and the NAACP.
+I’ve stood for civil rights on many occasions; to me, discrimination is wrong.
 There is nothing more to say; it’s wrong.

-I know there are thousands of blogs dealing with American politics, but this is my space where I can comment on what I’m seeing and what I’m thinking.
-Hope those who find themselves here will enjoy what they read, and maybe look at things from a different angle.
+I know thousands of blogs deal with American politics, but this is my space where I can comment on what I’m seeing and thinking.
+I Hope those who find themselves here will enjoy what they read and maybe look at things differently.